robertxa/Mapas_Cavernas_Peru/README.rst

 To get the surveys you need to compile the Therion files.

-You can find a description of most of the caves of Perú on `_https://cuevasdelperu.org`
+You can find a description of most of the caves of Perú on `_https://cuevasdelperu.org` and some 3D visualisations on `_https://www.groupe-speleo-vulcain.com/explorations/topographies-3d/`.

+The caving reports are also available on `_https://www.groupe-speleo-vulcain.com/explorations/expeditions-a-letranger/` or `_http://www.gsbm.fr/bulletin-rapport/`

 Licence
 -------